phan/phan/.phan/plugins/README.md

 - **PhanPluginSuspiciousParamOrder**: `Suspicious order for arguments named {DETAILS} - These are being passed to parameters {DETAILS} of {FUNCTION} defined at {FILE}:{LINE}`
 - **PhanPluginSuspiciousParamOrderInternal**: `Suspicious order for arguments named {DETAILS} - These are being passed to parameters {DETAILS}`

+#### PossiblyStaticMethodPlugin.php

+Checks if a method can be made static without causing any errors.

+- **PhanPluginPossiblyStaticPublicMethod**: `Public method {PROPERTY} can be static` (Also exists for Private and Protected)

+Warnings may need to be completely disabled due to the large number of method declarations in a typical codebase:

+- Warnings are not emitted for methods that override methods in the parent class.
+- Warnings are not emitted for methods that are overridden in child classes.
+- Warnings can be suppressed based on the method FQSEN with `plugin_config => [..., 'possibly_static_method_ignore_regex' => (a PCRE regex)]`

 ### 4. Demo plugins:

 These files demonstrate plugins for Phan.